Flying Club Reward Seat Checker

 Virgin Flying Club NAS No Saver Availability

-Where I did see some availability, came another shock—a significant increase in the gap between Premium and Upper Class redemptions.
-This disparity during searches for Caribbean routes on October 30 and 31 sure proved to be a Halloween fright indeed !
+Where I did see some availability, another shock beckoned—a significant increase in the gap between Premium and Upper Class redemptions.
+This disparity during searches for Caribbean routes on October 30 and 31, proved to be a Halloween fright indeed !

 Rare Deals in Economy, Premium, and Upper Class